 Instruments & controls

-We’ll spend some time looking at the main & auxiliary controls of the car and talk about their function.
+We’ll spend some time looking at the auxiliary controls of the car and talk about their function.

 These are the main foot controls